nobitagit/blog/_posts/2019-7-2-Functional-Lodash-From-Chaining-to-Piping.md

 _.intersection(['a', 'b', 'c'], ['a', 'c', 'e']); // ['a', 'c']
 ```

 It's easy to fall in love with the expressiveness and convenience of such a tool.
-As soon as you get out of the most simple use cases though you will arguably miss a great feature of native array methods such as `Array.map`, `Array.slice` and the likes.
-This "missing" feature is chaining.
+Today we will see how we can make the most of this powerful library by maximising the way we leverage Lodash methods while minimising the amount of code we ship to our users thanks to the capabilities of our bundler (Webpack in this case).

-We'll see in example in a minute.
+We'll see how in a minute.
 A quick note before going any further.

 ## Disclaimer: which Lodash?
 As we will see Lodash comes in different distributions.